mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ---

 # Working on
+- Organizing my priorities better
-- Product strategy skeleton
+- Product strategy outline
+- **Fundraising**
+	- How to Raise Money workshop session

 ## Backlog
 - Update script and slides for upcoming funder meeting
-- Keep an eye on Transifex conversation
 - Analyze use cases once Ghislaine has more "raw data" in Mathesar
 - Set up CRM in Mathesar to track contacts
 	- Follow up with various people who've helped me over the last few months